DevDevinder/-SET09102_personal_portfolio/week11_requirements.md

 This week I introduced myself to mocking with "*Moq*" and found that it can be really usefull for unit testing the CRUD side of the application.

-I noticed that although I have gotten my testing environment functional and another team member had managed at one point check it works on one of their machines before mergine the team have decided not to allow the branch to merge incase this causes any set backs.
+I noticed that although I have gotten my testing environment functional and another team member had managed at one point check to it works on one of their machines successfully before merging however the team have decided not to allow the branch to merge as they are concernend this may cause set backs for them and would rather not try it.

 This is an issue for me as due to this I am currently locked out of being able to merge and now my code environment is not matching the rest of the teams.
-Hopefully this is resolved by next weeks submission.
+Hopefully this is resolved by next weeks submission as it means I am working outside the agreed workflow with a new workflow more aimed at preserving the main branch at all cost and either give up on testing or work independantly from my branch.

 I have also noticed that the team appears to be smaller and I assume members have joined another team to recieve additional support.
 One issue with this is as a team it was unnexpected and confusing as there was no notification of members leaving.